rhadp/automotive-image-builder/tests/image-tests/README.md

 This test suite validates that the system boots into a healthy and secure state.
 It includes checks for kernel logs, systemd status, and SELinux configuration.
-All tests are run automatically on boot through a **test-runner.service**.
+All tests run automatically on boot through a **test-runner.service**.

 ---